Skidmore Unplugged promotes sustainabilility

-Skidmore Unplugged, an annual energy-conservation competition, returns to campus Wednesday, Oct.
-29, to Wednesday, Nov.
-19. Designed to encourage energy-conscious behavior through education, the program promotes friendly competition between campus residence halls to achieve the greatest reduction in electricity usage.
-The winning hall will receive a new water bottle refill station, installed in one of the common areas of the building.
+Skidmore Unplugged, an annual energy-conservation competition, begins Monday, Oct.
+14. Designed to promote energy-conscious behavior through education, the program promotes competition among campus residence halls to achieve the greatest reduction in electricity usage and to win a water-bottle refilling station for the hall that succeeds.
+Skidmore Unplugged runs through Nov.
+3.